Kevin Falcon

-Kevin Falcon (born 1963) is a Canadian financial executive and a provincial politician who is the leader of the British Columbia Liberal Party as of 2022, and the Leader of the Opposition as of May 2022.
-He is the member of the Legislative Assembly (MLA) for the district of Vancouver-Quilchena, being elected in a byelection in April 2022.
-He formerly served as the MLA for Surrey-Cloverdale as a member of the BC Liberals from 2001 to 2013.
+Kevin Falcon is a Canadian provincial politician who has been the leader of BC United since 2022 and was the Leader of the Opposition from 2022 to 2024.
+He was the member of the Legislative Assembly (MLA) for the district of Vancouver-Quilchena, from April 2022, when he won the seat in a by-election until the 2024 provincial election, for which he suspended his party's campaign and withdrew his candidacy for re-election.
+He formerly served as the MLA for Surrey-Cloverdale as a member of the then BC Liberals from 2001 to 2013.
 He served as both the 12th deputy premier of British Columbia, and the province's minister of Finance.
-On April 30, he was elected as MLA for Vancouver-Quilchena in a by-election.